sara-nl/spiderdocs/source/Pages/getting_started.rst

 In order to access :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` you need to have a file on your local computer
-(say, your laptop) with a private SSH key, and you need to upload its matching public SSH key on the `SURFsara portal`_.
+(say, your laptop) with a private SSH key, and you need to upload its matching public SSH key on the `SURF CUA portal`_.
 Then, when you are going to connect to :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` from your laptop, the SSH private and public keys will be compared and, if they successfully relate to one-another, your connection will be established.
 Note that uploading your key to the portal is an *one time* task.